PackageKit/PackageKit/backends/hawkey/README.md

 * /etc/PackageKit/Hawkey.conf : the hardcoded PackageKit-hawkey config file
 * $libdir/packagekit-backend/ : location of PackageKit backend objects

-Still left to do:

-* Only trusted logic
-* Running the transaction
-* Update metadata

 Things that probably have to be fixed before this backend is useful:

 * https://github.com/akozumpl/hawkey/issues/created_by/hughsie?state=open